-The Respondent quoted for building work and took funds from the Complainant for that work but did not carry it out or repay the funds.
-The Board found that the Respondent had conducted itself in a disreputable manner contrary to section 317(1)(i) of the Act.
-The Board decided it would find the Respondent \$1500 and ordered that he pay costs of \$700 but that if he repaid the Complainant, the penalty would be reduced to a censure.
-A record of the distant offending will be recorded on the Public Register for a period of three years.
+- [1] The Respondent quoted for building work and took funds from the Complainant for that work but did not carry it out or repay the funds.
+The Board found that the Respondent had conducted himself in a disreputable manner contrary to section 317(1)(i) of the Act.
+The Board decided it would suspend the Respondent's licence for a period of six (6) months and ordered that he pay costs of \$700.
+A record of the distant offending will be recorded on the Public Register for a period of three years. - [2] The Board decided that the Respondent's licence would be suspended because it had identified a pattern of taking funds and not completing the building work, and the Board considered there was a need to protect other consumers from similar conduct.